satyakinkohli/join-ashoka-class/README.md

 ## Setup

 1. Make a file named `config.py` in the same directory as `main.py`.
-This file would only contain your Google account's credentials in the following format:
+This file would only contain your Google account's credentials, in the following format:
 ```
 username = '<ashoka-email-id>'
 password = '<password>'